 For more information, and guidelines on how to apply to the Summer Language Institute, please visit the Summer School's website.

-A comprehensive undergraduate program of intensive and non-intensive learning in Modern Standard Arabic will last ten weeks, with courses in basic, intermediate advanced as well as media Arabic.
-In the Pre-session, Teaching Arabic as a Foreign Language will be offered which is open to both graduate and undergraduate students.
+A comprehensive undergraduate program of intensive learning in Modern Standard Arabic will last ten weeks, with courses in basic, intermediate advanced.

 Advanced Arabic language courses for advanced high learners are taught entirely in Arabic..
 They offer undergraduate and graduate students essential subject matter learning (linguistic, cultural and political) while building their language proficiency.
 Courses include Arab Politics in the Middle East.

 In cooperation with the Division of Eastern Mediterranean Languages, three Persian courses are offered at the undergraduate level.
-Intensive First Level Persian and Intensive Second Level Persian as well as non-intensive First Level will be offered both sessions.
+Intensive First Level Persian and Intensive Second Level Persian.